Why Skill Forge?

 Section titled “Who’s this for?”The curious developer

 Section titled “The curious developer”Your agent just hallucinated a method that doesn’t exist, again.
-You want this to stop, and you don’t want to read a 569-line architecture page before running your first command. → Start with Getting Started.
+You want this to stop, and you don’t want to read a long architecture reference before running your first command. → Start with Getting Started.

 The BMAD user